 What lessons did you learn from your mother that have helped you in your business or career?

-As part of our Lessons from Mom series, I’d like to share an excerpt from a Business Class interview with Molly Broad, during which she answered that same question.
+As part of the Lessons from Mom series, I’d like to share an excerpt from a Business Class interview with United States Congressman David Price, during which he answered that same question.

-Click on the button below to hear an excerpt from the interview (2 minutes)
+Click below to hear an excerpt from interview (2 minutes, 20 seconds)

-Wonderful lessons passed from mother to daughter and now to us…valuable lessons for parenting, for teaching, for doing business and living life.
+Wonderful lessons passed from Mrs. Price, to her son, Congressman David Price and now to us…valuable lessons for parenting, for teaching, for business and for life.

 What about you?
 What lessons did you learn from your Mom that have helped in your business or career?
 Comment below or send an email to Jan@Chapelboro.com.